hammerheim-game/hammerheim-rules/3-warbands/pit-fighters.md

 Pit Fighters
 35 gold crowns to hire
-Pit Fighters are the Close Combat specialists of the Warband, armed with a variety of weapons and armor.
+Pit Fighters are the Close Combat specialists of the Warband, armed with a variety of weapons and armour.
 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 4 4 3 3 3 1 3 1 7
-Weapons/Armor: A Pit Fighter may be equipped with weapons and armor chosen from the Pit Fighter Equipment list.
+Weapons/Armour: A Pit Fighter may be equipped with weapons and armour chosen from the Pit Fighter Equipment list.
 Special Rules
 Pit Fighter: See Strength Skill section.